leilafouda/lfouda/content/research/index.md

 Bioacoustic surveys through passive acoustic monitoring (PAM) and animal-borne biologging acoustic sensors has become preverlent tools to allow constant near-realtime and archival monitoring of our oceans.
 Data collection with PAM and biologgers can be deliver both eulerian and lagrangian observations that can inform us of marine animal presence, movement, and behaviour.

 While many marine mammals of interest vocalise frequently enough when present to enable mitigation and ecological studies it can be context dependent.
-Thus it is necessary as PAM expands and is relied upon globally as a conservation tool to determine the probability of true detection and missed detection under current monitoring regimes and how we
+Thus it is necessary as PAM expands and is relied upon globally as a conservation tool to determine the probability of true detection and missed detection under current monitoring regimes and how to explore how we can improve our surveys.

 This work currently focuses on the Gulf of St Lawrence, Canada which has become a hotspot for the critically endangered North Atlantic right whale since 2015 with up to 40% of the population (~370 individuals) visiting the region from May through November.
 Across their range North Atlantic right whales are at risk of vessel strike and entanglement in fishing gear.